 Ideally all vehicles would use the same charging port, yet currently there are several competing charging standards including Tesla who seems firm on being “different” from every other automaker.

 It would be nice if a single port could be used for both receiving and giving charge, although this is not a necessity for the technology to exist.

 The best-case scenario is a highly portable, low-cost, lightweight cable that is used to connect the vehicles during energy transfer.

 Roadside Assistance EV Charging Service for Stranded Vehicles

 Services such as AAA or Geico can deliver charge to stranded electric vehicle owners via a car or sprinter van.

-Charging a Friend or Family Members Stranded Vehicle
+Charging and Friend or Family Member's Stranded Vehicles